shnarazk/mios/README.md

 ##### 1.1.0

-* based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/), but lacks the binary clause implementation.
+* based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/), but lacks the binary clause implementation so far.
 * The arguments of `solveSAT`and `validateAssignment` were curried.

 ##### 1.0.3